Nanoprep 2017 Day 3: Memories A Sequel Of Sorts

-Some years later I met this dude at high school and he was into Nirvana and other bands I liked too.
-So we started daydreaming about starting a band together and eventually got enthusiastic enough to ask our music teacher about whether we could use the music classroom for it, since it had instruments and wasn't used in the afternoons much.
+Some years later I met this guy at high school and he too was into Nirvana and other bands I liked.
+So we started daydreaming about starting a band together and eventually got enthusiastic enough to ask our music teacher whether we could use the music classroom for it, since it had instruments and wasn't used in the afternoons much.

 So our music teacher taught me how to play Basket Case by Green Day.